 Battery sizes: 312, 13.

-The ric (receiver in the canal) is the latest style of instruments and is gaining in popularity due to its small size, natural sound, and versatility.
-This style instrument is very comfordiv and allows the ear canal to remain open for high frequency hearing losses and can be fit for other more severe hearing loss configurations.
+The RIC (Receiver in the Canal) is the latest style of instruments and is gaining in popularity due to its small size, natural sound, and versatility.
+This style instrument is very comfortable and allows the ear canal to remain open high-frequency hearing losses and can be fit for other more severe hearing loss configurations.

 Battery sizes: 10, 312, 13